 Skywalkers at the World Trade Center

-After the 9/11 terrorist attacks destroyed the World Trade Center towers, Mohawks, familiar with steel work and crane operations, went to Ground Zero to help clean up—including members of the Beauvais family.
+After the 9/11 terrorist attacks destroyed the World Trade Center towers, Mohawks, familiar with steelwork and crane operations, went to Ground Zero to help clean up—including members of the Beauvais family.
 “My brother Kyle went in eight hours after the towers came down.
-My grandfather had worked on the construction of the towers and retired on that job.
+My grandfather had worked on the construction of the towers and retired from that job.
 My brothers worked on their final demolition and sent them to the scrapyard.”

 Although much lore has arisen over years about the Mohawk’s innate balance and fearlessness at great heights, Skywalkers say it is more a matter of controlling their fear and learning from elders how to trust one another.
 The riveting gangs have now been replaced with advanced technology, but the work is still dangerous.
 Ironworkers still die on the job at a rate of 35 to 50 fatalities each year—most of them from falls.
 Many Mohawk ironworkers have fallen to their deaths while on the job.
 Steel girder crosses mark the graves of fallen Skywalkers in the Kahnawake cemetery.